What to expect when recovering from Breast Augmentation

 1 day after surgery

 Air travel is permitted with limitations as your doctor will explain.
-A number of our clients go overseas for a holiday while they heal up.

 5 days after surgery